Zerkath/portfolio-gatsby/src/posts/portfolio-gatsby.md

 It took me roughly one day to get a working version that I could add upon.

-I used Github pipelines to deploy it to Heroku which has probably been the most easy deployment i've had so far.
+I used Github pipelines to deploy it to Heroku which has probably been the most easy deployment I've had so far.

+I have been making tweaks to the website, when I have the time, still actively developing it.

 [Repository](https://github.com/Zerkath/portfolio-gatsby/)